 Speaking on matters not on the agenda is requested from the Speaker or Vice-Speaker presiding over the sitting of that day.
 The Speaker or Vice-Speaker determines the deputies to be given the floor, taking into consideration criteria such as the importance and actuality of the matter and the balance among the political party groups.

-In cases when the government requests leave to speak off the agenda in extraordinarily urgent cases, the Speaker chairing the sitting grants the request.
-After the government’s speech off the agenda for twenty minutes, political party groups are given the floor not exceeding ten minutes.
+The President, the vice-Presidents and the ministers have right to demand non-agenda speech in extraordinarily urgent cases.
+The Speaker shall fulfill this request.
+After the President, the vice-Presidents or the ministers’ speech off the agenda, political party groups are given the floor not exceeding ten minutes.
 In addition, a deputy who is the member of a political party without a parliamentary group or an independent deputy is permitted to speak for a period not exceeding five minutes.